Skip to content

 TIP

 The magic of amoswap.w.aq is enforced by the CPU hardware design.
 The CPU hardware decides which core should be the first when multiple cores try to execute this instruction at the same time.
-This is part of the memory coherence problem in computer architecture.
+This is closely related to the memory coherence problem in computer architecture.

 In general, a lock is simply a 4-byte variable in the memory holding either 0 or 1.
 Given a lock variable x in C, we have provided two macros for you in library/egos.h.